 As discussed previously, large numbers of Inuit were evacuated each year for treatment in southern hospitals.
-After treatment, many Inuit were sent home with little consideration given for the problems of reintegration into their communities.
+After treatment, many of these people were sent home with little consideration given for the problems of reintegration into their communities.
 This created problems for patients when they returned, as many had trouble adapting to the lives they had left behind, often a few years prior to heading south.
-These problems were well known by the government by the 1950s, and while efforts by government doctors and prominent missionaries to convince the INHS to build sanatorium facilities in the north were not fruitful, the government did try to introduce ways for patients to establish better communication with families while they were being treated.
-One of these methods was a letter-writing campaign, so that patients could remain in communication with their families.
+These problems were well known by the government by the 1950s, and while efforts by government doctors and prominent missionaries to convince the INHS to build sanatorium facilities in the North were not fruitful, the government did try to introduce ways for patients to establish better communication with families while they were being treated.
+One of these methods was the putting in place of a letter-writing campaign, so that patients could remain in communication with their families.

-The problems incurred from the sanatoria program went well beyond an individual's loss of self-esteem.
-It also contributed to the ill health of interpersonal and familial relationships, and those within the broader community.
-A former young patient wrote while in a sanitorium in the south:
+The problems incurred from the sanatoria program went well beyond an individual's loss of self-esteem to contribute to the ill health of interpersonal and familial relationships, and those within the broader community.
+A former young patient wrote while in a sanatoria in the South:

 My parents have not written in a long time.
 They forgot about me.
 No wonder, they do not love me.
 They forgot! ...
 I am forgotten about by my mother.
 I am scared now.
 Whenever I get home, I wonder what my mother and my older sister will be like.
-They will not love me ... it is not a wonder I am scared of my fellow Inuit now.
+They will not love me...it is not a wonder I am scared of my fellow Inuit now.